-Element: To make a decision about

-Purpose Is the statement clear ?
+Element: Purpose To make a decision about Is the statement clear ?

 Opinions / 1.

 Assumptions 2.

 3.

 4.

 Whose opinion can be trusted/ reliable ?
 Why?

 Point of view 1.
 Industry

 POV 2.
 Government-

 3. UNO

-4. Families of workers 5.
-Yours 6.
-Any other opinion that needs to be considered (that is not mentioned in the article)?
-Questions 1.
-Can plastic be banned in India with its large population?
-2. Is it possible to change people's mind set about littering?
-3. How much time is needed for industry to prepare for ban?
-4. (any other questions implied? -look up Socratic questioning lesson 5) (uny other questions implied.
-Took up sociate questioning resson s) Information mormation Is the information /solutions given reliable?
-Concenta is the mormation / solutions given rendole: Concepts Do you need more information on the tonic?
-(Any references to be done to shark Do you need more information on the topic?
-(Any references to be done to check T.C. information from Inconvenient truth lesson?)
-Inferences I think I am honest in supporting the opinion ofas supporting may lead toconsequences.
+4. Families of workers5.
+Yours6.
+Any other opinion that needs to be considered ( that is not mentioned in the article)?
+Questions Can plastic be banned in India with its large population?
+Is it possible to change people's mind set about littering?
+How much time is needed for industry to prepare for ban? ( any other questions implied? -look up Socratic questioning lesson 5) Information Is the information /solutions given reliable?
+Concepts Do you need more information on the topic?
+(Any references to be done to check information from Inconvenient truth lesson?)
+Inferences I think I am honest in supporting the opinion of as supporting may lead to consequences.
 What do you think?
 Are you honest in your inference?
 Consequences Consequences of your decision to support / not support various POV